mpmti/repository-template/README.md

 They use [Puppeteer](https://www.npmjs.com/package/puppeteer) for that headless browser stuff.

-There are also some added scripts to the `package.json` to simplify the actual workflow.
+There are also some added scripts (`autotest` and `autoe2e`) in the package.json to simplify the actual workflow.

 # Angulartest